keenanhi/keenanhi.github.io/mini-series/getting-started/_drafts/2015-04-24-Get-Started-Part-2.md

 So if you could "hear" electrons, and put your electron-hearing-ear on the output of the microphone, you would hear all of that stuff from part one: fundamental frequencies, harmonics, loudness, etc. A piano's timbre looks the same coming into and going out of the microphone, it is just that on the input air molecules are making this shape, and on the output electrons are making this shape.

 Different microphones have different characteristics (sometimes called **color**) due to the distinct mechanisms through which they convert energy.
 These audible characteristics stem from the fact that microphones do not pick up all frequencies of sound equally; take for example the SM57 above.
-Included by the manufacturer with this microphone is something called a **frequency response**, which is exactly what it sounds like: how the microphone responds to certain frequencies (and thus, how it colors the sound).
+Included by the manufacturer with this microphone is something called a **frequency response**, which is exactly what it sounds like: a depiction of how the microphone responds to certain frequencies (and thus, how it colors the sound).
 You can see boosts and cuts of certain frequencies in the response below:

 <img class="hidden-lg hidden-xl" src="http://grahamspice.com/docs/images/Shure_SM57_freqResp.gif" alt="sm57 frequency response" width="100%">
 <img class="hidden-xs hidden-sm hidden-md" src="http://grahamspice.com/docs/images/Shure_SM57_freqResp.gif" alt="sm57 frequency response" width="40%">

 <!--![sm57 frequency response](http://grahamspice.com/docs/images/Shure_SM57_freqResp.gif)-->

-We can see from the frequency response of the SM57 that it has a relatively flat response in the mid-range, with some boosts in the high end, and a cut in the low end that gently slopes as we get lower (keen observers will note that the scale of this graph is a little weird; we will get there in Part 3, for now, don't worry about it.)
+We can see from the frequency response of the SM57 that it has a relatively flat response in the mid-range, with some boosts in the high end, and a cut in the low end that gently slopes as we get lower.
 Thus, microphones, just like *any part* of the signal path, act as a filter.
 Though filtering in microphones is subtle, it is always there, whether you like it or not.

 There are also other types of transducers we can use in the place of a microphone for different types of sounds: for example, if you are recording electric guitar, you can use the pickup of the guitar, which is another type of transducer.
 Or, if you are recording something like a synthesizer, which outputs electronic signals only and no actual sound, you can bypass this whole stage, since you are already starting with electrons!
 Remember: In this first step, our goal is only to convert sound energy to electrical energy.